Recollements for graded gentle algebras from spherical band objects: Admissible dissections and graded pinched gentle algebras

-Conversely, starting from a pinched marked surfaces with graded simple admissible dissection $\mathcal{S}$, one can split its conical singularities to obtain $\mathcal{S}_{\sslash}$ as in Remark~\ref{Rem.
+Conversely, starting from a marked surfaces $\mathcal{S}$ with conical singularities and graded simple admissible dissection, one can split its conical singularities to obtain $\mathcal{S}_{\sslash}$ as in Remark~\ref{Rem.
 Eq pgSurf def} (\ref{Rem.item. fx-pt free inv and pgms}).
 One gets an associated graded gentle quiver and can do the inverse procedure of the last figure to obtain a graded pinched gentle quiver.
 By definition the two constructions are inverse from each other.

 $\square$